jaapcoomans/test-data-factories/README.md

 ## Previous version

 Previously (for the talks at Devoxx UK, J-Fall and JavaLand), the demo consisted of an (incomplete) Call for Papers application.
-The main purpose is to demonstrate how Java-faker can be used to create Test Data Factories for unit tests.
+The main purpose is to demonstrate how Datafaker can be used to create Test Data Factories for unit tests.

 ### Test Data Factories
 The CFP part of the project contains 4 Test Data Factories: